alzhahir/terraria/README.md

 # Terraria Server Images & Eggs
-### NOTE: THIS IMAGE IS STILL UNFINISHED AND CURRENTLY UNUSABLE
-Terraria Server images and eggs for arm64 and amd64 systems running Pterodactyl.
+Terraria Server images and eggs for ARM (and x64) systems running Pterodactyl.

 ## How to use this?
 ### Usage outside of Pterodactyl